dalong0514/selfstudy/003Paper/2024054Thats-Interesting.md

 First, he can change the rating of a phenomenon by changing the indicator (operational definition) of the phenomenon to be rated.
 Depending on his audience's appraisal, he can select either the best or the worst particular aspects of the phenomenon to stand for the phenomenon as a whole.
 Should his audience customarily view the phenomenon in its best light, he can then view it in its worst, and vice versa.
 Thus, if a social theorist wishes to counter his audience's appraisal of American Society as great or as awful, he need merely select, to serve as his indicators of the moral worth of American Society as a whole, those of its aspects which are generally considered bad (like pollution, pockets of poverty, materialism, etc.) or those of its aspects which are generally considered good (like technology, average income, abundant consumer goods, etc.).

 Second, he can change the rating of a phenomenon by changing the moral measure to which it is being compared.
 Something is judged good or bad relative to some standard of good or bad.
 Change the standard of comparison and the evaluation of the phenomenon is also likely to change.
-Should his audience customarily evaluate a phenomenon positively relative to one comparison baseline, he can then evaluate it negatively relative to another

-comparison baseline, and vice versa.
-Comparison baselines for a social

-phenomenon include (1) other social phenomena of the same logical type,

-(2) the same social phenomenon in the past (recent or distant), (3) future

-projections of the social phenomenon (short run or long run), and (4) some

-positive or negative ideal version of the social phenomenon.
-Thus if a social

-theorist wishes to counter his audience's appraisal of American Society as

-great or as awful, he need merely compare it to (1) other societies (Sweden, Nazi Germany, etc.), (2) its past history (the ‘gay' nineties, the depression, etc.), (3) its potential futures (2001, 1984, etc.) or (4) some utopian or dystopian society (Marx's pure communism, Hobbes' state of nature, etc.).
+Should his audience customarily evaluate a phenomenon positively relative to one comparison baseline, he can then evaluate it negatively relative to another comparison baseline, and vice versa.
+Comparison baselines for a social phenomenon include (1) other social phenomena of the same logical type, (2) the same social phenomenon in the past (recent or distant), (3) future projections of the social phenomenon (short run or long run), and (4) some positive or negative ideal version of the social phenomenon.
+Thus if a social theorist wishes to counter his audience's appraisal of American Society as great or as awful, he need merely compare it to (1) other societies (Sweden, Nazi Germany, etc.), (2) its past history (the ‘gay' nineties, the depression, etc.), (3) its potential futures (2001, 1984, etc.) or (4) some utopian or dystopian society (Marx's pure communism, Hobbes' state of nature, etc.).

 (Notice that all disputes about the moral worth of American Society as a whole are actually disputes about what aspects of American Society are to be used as indicators for this evaluation and what comparison baselines are to be used to evaluate them.
 In fact, disputes about the moral worth of all social phenomena can be reduced to disputes involving these same two factors.)

 Evaluative Propositions are common in social research, but, because of the norm of ‘ethical neutrality', some theorists prefer to make their value judgements more latent than blatant.
 Without ever explicitly stating their appraisal of a social phenomenon, they can communicate their appraisal implicitly by demonstrating the ways in which this social phenomenon is similar to another social phenomenon whose moral status is generally accepted.
 By means of this strategy, Goffman, in Asylums, subtly passes judgement on the moral status of mental hospitals by showing how remarkably many features they have in common with concentration camps.

-#### B—THE RELATIONS AMONG MULTIPLE PHENOMENA
+#### B —— The Relations Among Multiple Phenomena

 (viii) Co-relation